Neuromarketing - MSc

 Language of instruction: English

-We encourage you to take advantage of our Early-bird registration scheme to save on tuition fees and secure your spot.
-Deadline for early-bird registrations: 31 July 2022.
+We encourage you to take advantage of our Early Bird Scholarships scheme to save on tuition fees and secure your spot.

 Increased competitiveness in marketing and branding requires marketing professionals to better understand what consumers think or feel about products and advertising strategies.
 Recent technological advances opened new insights to obtain valuable information that was previously impossible to collect.
 Neuromarketing uses neuroimaging technologies to study the brain's responses to marketing stimuli.
 In this context, neuromarketing is a complementary scientific approach to analyse and understand the consumers' behavior and emotions.